+Critical Areas

+and/or

-Critical Areas and/or Critical Areas Buffer Notice
+Critical Areas Buffer Notice

+Legal Description:

+Present owner:

-Critical Areas Buffer Notice Legal Description: Present owner: NOTICE: This property contains critical areas or their buffers as defined by the City of Bainbridge Island Ordinance No The property was the subject of a development proposal for (type of permit) application # filed on(date) Restrictions or use or alteration of the critical areas or their buffers may exist due to natural conditions of the property and resulting regulations.
+NOTICE: This property contains critical areas or their buffers as defined by the City of Bainbridge Island Ordinance No. .
+The property was the subject of a development proposal for

+(type of permit) application # filed on (date) .
+Restrictions on use or alteration of the critical areas or their buffers may exist due to natural conditions of the property and resulting regulations.
 Review of such application has provided information on the location of critical areas or critical area buffers and restrictions on their use through setback areas.
 A copy of the plan showing such setback areas and other restrictions or required enhancements is attached hereto.
-Signature of owner STATE OF WASHINGTON) COUNTY OF On this day personally appeared before me to me known to be the individual(s) described in and who executed the within and foregoing instrument and acknowledged that they signed the same as their free and voluntary act and deed for the uses and purposes therein
+Signature of owner

+STATE OF WASHINGTON) COUNTY OF)

+On this day personally appeared before me to me known to be the individual(s) described in and who executed the within and foregoing instrument and acknowledged that they signed the same as their free and voluntary act and deed for the uses and purposes therein stated.

-Given under my hand and official seal this day of,, NOTARY PUBLIC in and for the state of Wash ington, residing at
+Given under my hand and official seal this day of , .
+NOTARY PUBLIC in and for the state of Washington, residing at .